redacherkaoui/windows.data.pdf.dll/README.md

 ## Conclusion

-The MS16‑012 patch correctly inserts bounds checks, but subtle arithmetic and incomplete filter coverage introduce regression vulnerabilities.
+The MS16‑012 patch correctly inserts bounds checks, but subtle arithmetic and incomplete filter coverage introduce vulnerabilities.
 A comprehensive audit and global copy-site hardening (centralized helper) plus targeted fuzzing are recommended to ensure all overflows are eliminated.

 ---

-*Technical audit by Research Team*
+CHERKAOUI REDA ANOAR